szerrade-uw/Cropbox.jl/docs/src/tutorials/makingamodel.md

 If you want to calibrate the parameters according to a particular dataset, Cropbox provides the `calibrate()` function, which relies on [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl) for global optimization methods.
 If you are interested in local optimization methods, refer to [Optim.jl](https://github.com/JuliaNLSolvers/Optim.jl) package for more information.

 For this tutorial, we will use a dataset containing the number of pelts (in thousands) of Canadian lynx and snowshoe hare traded by the Hudson Bay Trading Company in Canada from 1845 to 1935.
+This data is available [here]()

 ```@example Cropbox
 first(pelts, 3)